-If your urine contains more calcium, oxalate, and uric acid, you are more likely to develop kidney stones.
+If your urine contains more calcium, oxalate, and uric acid, you will develop kidney stones.
 Kidney stones can form through deposits of sodium urate microcrystals.

-Saturated levels of uric acid in the blood can lead to a form of kidney stones when urate crystallizes in the kidney.
-These uric acid stones are radiolucent and therefore do not show up on a plain abdominal X-ray.
+Saturated levels of uric acid in the blood can lead to the form of kidney stones when urate crystallizes in the kidney.
+These uric acid stones are radiolucent and do not appear on a plain abdominal X-ray.

 Uric acid crystals can also promote calcium oxalate stone formation, acting as “seed crystals.”